openebs-archive/openebs-docs/docs/prerequisites.md

 azureuser@aks-nodepool1-46849391-1:~$ service open-iscsi status
 ```

-**Note**:There might be the case where hyperkube kubelet is running as a binary in nodes.In such cases check
+If hyperkube kubelet is running as a binary in the nodes, check for open-iscsi status in the node.
+If

-​           for open-iscsi status in node.
-If it is not present then follow below steps to install open-iscsi.
+open-iscsi is not present, follow the procedure below to install open-iscsi.

 ```
 azureuser@aks-nodepool1-46849391-1:~$